Museology: Development of the field

-In the 19th century, European museology was focused on framing museums as institutions that would educate and “civilize” the general public.
+In the 19th century, European museology focused on framing museums as institutions that would educate and "civilize" the general public.
 Museums typically served nationalist interests, and their primary purpose was often to celebrate the state, country, or colonial power.
-Though World’s Fairs, such as The Great Exhibition of 1851 in London or the Chicago World’s Fair, were temporary, they were some of the first examples of large-scale exhibition spaces dedicated to nationalist agendas; both Britain and America wanted to assert themselves as international leaders in science and industry.
+Though World's fairs, such as The Great Exhibition of 1851 in London or the Chicago World's Fair, were temporary, they were the first examples of large-scale exhibition spaces dedicated to nationalist agendas; hence, both Britain and America wanted to assert themselves as leaders in science and industry.
 In some cases world's fairs became the basis for museums.
-For instance, The Field Museum in Chicago grew out of the 1893 World's Columbian Exposition.
+For instance, the Field Museum in Chicago grew out of the 1893 World's Columbian Exposition.